Auditor

 Bachelor's degree

-Most auditor positions require at least a bachelor's degree in accounting or a related field.
-Some employers prefer to hire applicants who have a master's degree, either in accounting or in business administration with a concentration in accounting.
+Auditors typically need a bachelor's degree in accounting or a related field, such as business.
+Some employers prefer to hire applicants who have a master’s degree, either in accounting or in business administration with a concentration in accounting.

 Insider Info